iumzhanad1760/Cli-write-up/README.md

 ### Context
-In this CLI writeu i will write about what we did in this unit. what is CLI, my challanges and also takeaways.
+In this _CLI_ writeu i will write about what we did in this unit. what is _CLI_, my challanges and also takeaways.
-At first CLI stands for a ** command line interface **  and it is a text-based interface where you can input commands that interact with a computer's operating system.
+At first _CLI_ stands for a **command line interface**  and it is a text-based interface where you can input commands that interact with a computer's operating system.
 The CLI operates with the help of the default shell, which is between the operating system and the user.

 ### About
 #### - here is my vocabulary